-All landscape architecture majors are required to study abroad either the Spring Semester of their fourth year or Fall Semester of their fifth year.
+All landscape architecture majors are required to study abroad either the fall or spring semester.
 The preferred study abroad program for this semester abroad is the Academy of International Education (AIB) in Bonn, Germany.

 This program offers a required core of urban design courses and a selection of elective courses.
 The required courses were designed and created by AIB to fit the curriculum of Penn State’s Department of Landscape Architecture.

 The city of Bonn is particularly suited for the study of urban design.
 Bonn is a leader among European cities with excellent local public transportation system, tree-lined streets, riverfront parks embracing the Rhine River.
 It is a livable city characterized by economic growth, a wide range of cultural amenities and easy access to train stations and airports.
 Housing is with English-speaking host families which includes home-cooked meals and enhances the cultural immersion benefits of the experience.